intercontinental-academia/intercontinental-academia.github.io/content/Mentors/yeung.md

   at the University of Birmingham
 presentation: 'Karen Yeung’s research has been at the forefront of understanding the challenges associated with the regulation and governance of emerging technologies.
-  Her work particularly focuses on the legal, ethical, social, and democratic implications of a suite of technologies associated with automation and the ‘computational turn,’ including big data analytics, artificial intelligence (including various forms of machine learning), distributed ledger technologies (including blockchain) and robotics.
+  Her recent and on-going work particularly focuses on the legal, ethical, social, and democratic implications of a suite of technologies associated with automation and the ‘computational turn,’ including big data analytics, artificial intelligence (including various forms of machine learning), distributed ledger technologies (including blockchain) and robotics.
 She is actively involved in several technology policy and related initiatives at the national, European, and international levels, including the UN’s Global Judicial Integrity Network and as a former member of the EU High Level Expert Group on AI and the Council of Europe’s Expert Committee on human rights dimensions of automated data processing and different forms of artificial intelligence (MSI-AUT).
 Karen occupies several strategic and advisory roles for various non-profit organizations and research programs concerned with responsible governance of technology.
   She is on the editorial boards of the Modern Law Review, Big Data & Society, Public Law and Technology and Regulation. '
 linkedin: ''
 twitter: ''
 wikipedia: ''